 Could Prof. Colin Price’s new discovery become a new tool for monitoring the effects of climate change?

 Sunspots, which rotate around the sun’s surface, tell us a great deal about our own planet.
 Scientists rely on them, for instance, to measure the sun’s rotation or to prepare long-range forecasts of the Earth’s health.
+Some new sun waves discovered recently challenge current theories in physics and shed light on new theories about the stars.

 But there are some years, like this one, where it’s not possible to see sunspots clearly.
 When we’re at this “solar minimum,” very few, if any, sunspots are visible from Earth.
 That poses a problem for scientists in a new scientific field called “Space Weather,” which studies the interaction between the sun and the Earth’s environment.